DiegoPiza/DiegoPiza/README.md

-- 👋 Hi, I’m @DiegoPiza , I am a Ph.D. student working with Dr. Julio Martinez-Trujillo at Western University in Canada, My project focusses on spatial navigation in 3D in freely moving marms :monkey_face:
+- 👋 Hi, I’m @DiegoPiza , I am a neuroscientist working with Dr. Julio Martinez-Trujillo at Western University in Canada, My project focusses on spatial navigation in 3D in freely moving marms :monkey_face:
 - 📫 How to reach me; dbuitra2@uwo.ca